cybroslabs/ouro-api-shared/gen/markdown/service-drivers-apiservice.md

 ## ListCommunicationUnitLogRecords

-Returns the list of communication unit log records.
+Retrieves a paginated list of communication unit log records based on the specified criteria.
+The page size and page number (zero-based) can be defined in the request.

 ```proto
 ListCommunicationUnitLogRecords(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfCommunicationUnitLogRecord)